Trackunit/developer-hub/api-docs/pagination.md

 # Cursor-based pagination
 Cursor-based pagination, divides the result into smaller pages of elements.
-Using a page-limit and Cursor to control the size of each page and which page to be returned.
+Using a combination of page-limit and Cursor to control the number of elements returned and where the subsequent request should start from.
-Unlike page-based pagination, cursor-based returns an Id for the Cursor pointing to the previous or next page.
-Not allowing to skip pages.
+Unlike page-based pagination, cursor-based returns an ID associated with the cursor, pointing to either the first or last elements in the returned result.
+This ID can be used to control where the next result set should begin from.
 ## Cursor-based Pagination Response object

 Find a sample cursor-paginated JSON response below.
 Each paginated response will contain some of the following attributes.